Stephen Gray (scientist): Conduction discoveries

-And electrostatic induction, and belated recognition
+Electrostatic induction

 Gray went on to make more electrical discoveries, the most noticeable being electrical induction (creating an electrical charge in a suspended object without contact).
+In 1729 Gray showed that the "Electrik Vertue" of a glass tube can be conducted via a metal to another body.
+This was the first evidence that electricity was not a property of the glass tube but some kind of fluid.
+That same year Gray created two oaken cubes, one solid and one hollow; observing that these had the same electrical properties demonstrated that electricity was a surface rather than a bulk character.

 This experiment was widely celebrated around Europe as the famous "Flying Boy" demonstration: a boy was suspended on silk cords, and then charged by Gray bringing his rubbed tube (static electric generator) close to the boy's feet, but without touching.
 Gray showed that the boy's face and hands still attracted the chaff, paper and other materials.
-Gray certainly realised that the phenomenon of 'electric virtue' was the same as lightning (as did most experimenters), many years before Franklin "flew his kite" and the French experimenters Dilibard and Delor captured a charge from lightning in a Leyden Jar.
+Gray noted the crackling of 'electric virtue' resembled lightning (as did other experimenters), foreshadowing the discoveries of Benjamin Franklin half a century later.

+Copley award

 When Sloane took over the Royal Society on Newton's death, Gray belatedly received the recognition denied him previously.
 Gray was too poor to pay the dues, so he was not a member of the Royal Society, and many of his experiments had been taken up and became part of the demonstration repertoire of Desaguliers.
 There is also a story that he was denied recognition by the Newton faction within the Royal Society because of his links to Flamsteed (who was constantly in dispute with Isaac Newton), but this can be dismissed as highly unlikely: Newton had died in March 1727, nearly two years before Gray began his conduction experiments, and Hans Sloan, who ran the Royal Society after Newton's death was a friend and financial supporter of Gray.
 The fact is that electricity was not considered that important at the time, and the Society's magazine was not published for a couple of years due to financial constraints.

 Sloan took an active part in promoting Gray, who received the Royal Society's first Copley Medal in 1731 for his work on conduction and insulation, and also its second in 1732 for his induction experiments.
 In 1732 the Royal Society also admitted him as an honorary member; he died destitute a few years later, in 1736.

-After his death

-Despite the importance of his discoveries (it can be argued that he was the inventor of electrical communications), he received little credit, supposedly because of the factional dispute in the Royal Society, and the dominance of Newtonianism.
-By the time Gray's priority was publicly recognised, experiments in electricity had moved on and people were interested more in the spectacular feats by Franklin and others in capturing lightning in their Leyden Jars.
-Gray's discoveries tended to look trivial, and for this reason, some historians tend to overlook his work.